 1 – Pick your location VERY carefully.
 Ideally, your sampler will be stood right next to the stock they are sampling.
 This hugely increases the likelihood of customers buying due to ease of accessing the product right there and then.
 Festivals, street markets, music events, food festivals, beer festivals are all great areas to consider.

 2 – Keep the work consistent.
 We cannot stress this enough and there are multiple benefits of this.
 It’s easier to keep the same member of staff, who will learn your products well and be a better ambassador for your brand.
 In addition, customers may sample your product over time rather than once, long term memory of your products flavours, textures, feel etc.

 3 – Experiment sampling in different stores.
 Each supermarket attracts customers for different reasons.
 Waitrose attracts people looking to spend a bit more on higher quality foods, Lidl/Aldi both attract those looking for cheap staples.

 4 – Build and maintain relationships with the supermarkets.
-Supermarkets are your best friend, being on good terms with them gives your more flexibility with your sampling.
-Furthermore they are more likely to give you the best sampling spots in-store.
+Supermarkets are your best friend, being on good terms with them gives you more flexibility with your sampling.
+Furthermore, they are more likely to give you the best sampling spots in-store.

 5 – Use some form of online analytics tracking (google analytics, telephone analytics etc) to track traffic from your in-store sampling campaigns.
 Using digital analytics for real world marketing can greatly enhance your perspective for your next move.
 Data is invaluable.